snotbubble/smellslikesmoke/README.md

 Checked every 10min.

 Variable b is the most vunerable evac route location, not home address.
-In this case its where there will be a traffic jam.
+In this case: the site of a probable traffic jam to get out of the suburb.

 redburbs contain locations that trigger an evac if burning.
 yellowburbs are to watch carefully if burning.